-Hero Vired Rebuilds Its Enterprise Division: Aims For 100+ Associations Across Corporate, Institutes And Government Bodies
+Hero Vired rebuilds its Enterprise division: Aims for 100+ Associations across corporate, institutes and government bodies

-Hero Vired , a prominent learntech start-up under the Hero Group, today unveiled its expanded focus on delivering tailored educational programs across three key sectors: Business to Business (B2B), Business to Institution (B2I), and Business to Government (B2G).
+(MENAFN- Adfactors PR) Bengaluru, April 25, 2024 – Hero Vired, a prominent learntech start-up under the Hero Group, today unveiled its expanded focus on delivering tailored educational programs across three key sectors: Business to Business (B2B), Business to Institution (B2I), and Business to Government (B2G).
 This strategic move is designed to provide customized training solutions that cater to a broad range of domains, functions, and skill sets aimed at enhancing organizational capabilities and facilitating the recruitment and development of talent.
 The initiative is set to revolutionize learning & development systems and processes to address India's growing need for a skilled workforce.

 The newly launched offerings include personalized and hybrid learning experiences, conducted by leading industry experts.
 The programs leverage a state-of-the-art Learning Management System (LMS) offering flexible subscriptions, contemporary Learning and Development (L&D) frameworks, and project-based learning geared towards achieving tangible outcomes at the workplace.
 For educational institutes, Hero Vired has planned employability bootcamps complete with placement support, alongside residential training programs hosted at the BML Munjal University campus.
 Additionally, for large corporations and startups, the initiative will encompass skill enhancement and talent development workshops.
 In the public sector, the company aims to equip PSUs and government agencies with cutting-edge skills essential for workforce advancement.